ulopezc/ulopezc.github.io/_projects/2_project.md

 category: work
 ---

-During this project, my collegues and I made a MySQL server to gather the information that our college, Tecnologico de Monterrey, sended to us to analyze.
-First we analyzed the data by choosing who would be our primary keys and variables, then we organized the data by using queries in which we also created our tables in the system.
-Once we had all the information gathered and organized by type, we sent this information to our Tableu
+During this project, my colleagues and I created a MySQL server to collect and analyze data provided by Tecnologico de Monterrey.
+We began by carefully selecting primary keys and variables, and organizing the data by utilizing queries to create tables in the system.
+Once all of the information was gathered and sorted by type, we exported it to Tableau for further analysis.

     ---
     We spent most of our time on the analysis of the data and documentating.
 We started by stating: